rabinderFuturescape/Member_Staff_Flutter/README_ALL_DUES_REPORT.md

 1. **Backend Tests**:
    - `CommitteeDuesReportControllerTest`: Tests the controller methods
    - Tests for authorization, filtering, and CSV export
+   - Tests for the new wing, floor, and due amount range filters
+   - Tests for the chart summary API endpoint

 2. **Frontend Tests**:
-   - Tests for the UI components
+   - `all_dues_report_test.dart`: Tests for the UI components and interactions
+   - Tests for filter application and auto-reload functionality
+   - Tests for infinite scroll pagination with filter context preservation
-   - Tests for the API service
+   - Tests for chart type selection and visualization

 ## Installation and Usage